We Must End Anti-Asian Violence and Invest in Community Safety

 By Anjana Malhotra, NCLEJ Senior Staff Attorney

-This violence is unacceptable and has created a pervasive sense of fear and outrage among Asian American communities.
+This violence has created a pervasive sense of fear among Asian American communities.
 Many are scared to leave their homes.

-Asian American communities are being terrorized by harassment and violence across the country.
-As racism and fear spread, many are wrongfully scapegoating and blaming Asian Americans for Covid-19.
+As racism and fear spread, Asian Americans are being blamed for Covid-19.
 Since the pandemic began, organizations have recorded an whopping 3,795 hate incidents against Asian Americans.
 Hate crimes fell generally in 2020, yet those against Asian Americans grew by almost 150 percent in the U.S.’ 16 biggest cities.
 Women have been targeted twice as often as men.
 And people 60 and older were disproportionately targeted with physical violence.

 The violence continued.
 During World War II, the U.S. government detained over 120,000 Japanese Americans in camps for years.
 Half of those in internment camps were children.
 In the 1980s, Asian Americans were violently targeted when white workers felt economic insecurity.
 Vincent Chin was brutally killed in 1982 by two laid off white autoworkers.
 His murderers were fined a meager $3,000 and sentenced to probation.
 After September 11, Muslims, South Asians, and Arabs, were targeted, unjustifiably detained, and now continue to experience harassment.

-When can we begin to truly reckon with this country’s long history of Asian American bigotry?
+When can we begin to truly reckon with this country’s long history of racial violence?